strapi/strapi/docs/3.0.0-beta.x/cli/CLI.md

 Start a Strapi application with autoReload activated.

 Strapi modifies/creates files at runtime and needs to restart when new files are created.
-To achieve that `strapi develop` add a file watcher and restart the application when necessary.
+To achieve this, `strapi develop` adds a file watcher and restarts the application when necessary.

 ::: note
 You should never use this command to run a Strapi application in production